jrbarhydt/SVD/README.md

 > **Figure 2.
 Columns <img src="media/image12.png" width="13" height="11">
 > comprising of the eigenface matrix U**

-Sec.
-III. \| Algorithm Implementation and Development
+# Algorithm Implementation and Development
 =====================================================

 In order to work easily with each photo, a scalar multiplier was used to